DongKyun Kang moves from mentored to mentor

 Person works on a prototype devices.
 He has short dark hair and glasses and is wearing a blue short-sleeved polo shirt.

-After earning his doctorate in mechanical engineering from the Korea Advanced Institute of Science and Technology, Dr. Kang followed his training and began developing microscopy for inspecting semiconductor devices and professional displays for screens and other electronic equipment.
+After earning his doctorate in mechanical engineering from the Korea Advanced Institute of Science and Technology, Kang followed his training and began developing microscopy for inspecting semiconductor devices and professional displays for screens and other electronic equipment.
 But he found his career path just wasn’t quite right.

 “After I graduated from my Ph.D program, I felt that I wanted to work more toward actually helping people,” he said.

-Dr. Kang switched to biomedical optics and joined the Tearney Lab at Massachusetts General Hospital.
+Kang switched to biomedical optics and joined the Tearney Lab at Massachusetts General Hospital.
 His first project was to develop a device to diagnose esophageal cancer.

 “We made this very unique endoscope, that can go into the patient and take images of cells from the patient without taking the tissue out.
-That was really exciting,” Dr. Kang said.
+That was really exciting,” Kang said.

 He then started an independent project looking into using microscopy techniques to improve lumpectomy surgery for breast cancer and surgeries for skin and other cancers.
 Using the smartphone-based microscope to examine patients rather than a biopsy allows for an early and accurate diagnosis, especially in rural areas.
 He said it also allows clinicians to monitor the patient’s treatment as it progresses.